Best Live Casino Sites in Australia for 2026

 I’ve spent a silly amount of hours at live tables across all of these sites, so I can say this with confidence: every casino on this list is worth trying, just for slightly different reasons.

-• Ritzo is the clear #1 for me because of that ridiculous 600+ live game library and the wager-free free spins.
+• Ritzo comes in second because of its 600+ live game library and the wager-free free spins.

-• DragonSlots comes in a close second with one of the best lobbies in Australia and a strong all-round package.
+• DragonSlots comes in third with one of the best lobbies in Australia and a strong all-round package.

 • Richard is the best fit for high rollers who actually use VIP offers.